coinnovationlab/barefoot/README.md

 - `gtfs.stops`: GTFS data from *stops.txt*
 - `gtfs.trips`: GTFS data from *trips.txt*
 - `gtfs.shape_stops`: PostGIS geometries of all the stops that each route makes
-- `busmatching.mm_bus_routes`: PostGIS geometries of the results of the map-matching
+- `busmatching.mm_bus_routes`: PostGIS geometries of the results of map-matching
 - `busmatching.distances_gtfs_mm`: PostGIS geometries of the points defined in *shapes.txt*, along with a column indicating distance of the GTFS point from the map-matched shape
 - `busmatching.quality_indicators_mm`: Various indicators for each shape to help understanding the quality of the result of map-matching